Igor's Techno Club

 Advanced Usage

-Running Tools in Isolated Environments (uv tool run)
+Running Tools in Isolated Environments (uv tool run / uvx)

-UV offers a uv tool run command, aliased to uvx, which is similar to pipx.
-It runs a command-line tool in its own isolated virtual environment:
+UV offers uv tool run, aliased as uvx, similar to pipx.
+It installs and runs command-line tools in their own isolated environment:

 uv tool run cowsay -t "Hello world"